seanmack/ride-finder/README.md

 Trip metrics are retrieved from the Google Directions API and compiled into a `score`, which reflects the earnings per hour a driver might expect to earn for a particular ride.

 The app uses `score` to order results for the `/rides` endpoint.

----

-### Notes

-* Currently, the app requires a `Trip` to join every `Ride` and `Driver` combination.
-At scale, that would create a ton of records.
-One alternative might be to create a `Trip` only when a `Ride` and `Driver` are geographically close to each other.
-* I reduced the need for new API calls by persisting the necessary data in the database, i.e. as a `Trip`.
-I considered instead caching the API results and score calculations, but I assume addresses and suggested routes don't change too often, so the database seemed like a better fit, if only to make testing easier.
-It also seems more reliable, e.g. the Google Maps API going down or a switch to another directions API wouldn't impact existing records.